harriskhokhar/YuckFou_Plagiarism/README.md

 and Many More for Private version :p

 ### Tool Idea
 I am too Lazy to make my Assignments for myself.
 After Submitting the Assignment for Multiple times, I got less marks due to Plagiarism.
-Then, After Searching, All gone in Vain.
+Then, After Searching for Tool to Bypass it, But all gone in Vain.
 So, I Decided to Code it Myself.
 ### Contact: farjaalahmad@gmail.com